johntosberg/spindication/README.md

 [![CircleCI](https://circleci.com/gh/johntosberg/indication/tree/master.svg?style=svg)](https://circleci.com/gh/johntosberg/indication/tree/master)

-# indication
+# spindication
-Indication (name open to change) is an application made by DJs for DJs.
+Spinndication is an application made by DJs for DJs.
 It is intended to help DJ's answer the question that comes up in every set "What was that one song I played after this one that people went crazy for?"

 In the first iteration it will take in a DJ's Serato setlists, store them in a directed graph database, and query that database to find the next track (node).